 Evaluation and Grading Guidelines and Criteria: All written work should be typed (using a 12 pt.
-New Times Roman font, with one-inch margins, & page numbers), properly labeled, and carefully proofread and edited.
-The criteria for determining your final grade are outlined below.
+New Times Roman font, with one-inch margins, & page numbers).
+Properly labeled, and carefully proofread and edited.
+The criteria for determining your final course grade are outlined below.
+Course grades will be determined based on percentage.